 - Lifts are not designed for strollers.
 For safety reasons, all strollers must use the main entrance on the corner of Boerum Place and Schermerhorn Street.

-FM assisted-listening devices (headset and neck loops) are also available for all offsite excursions and tours within the Museum upon request.
+FM assistive-listening devices (headset and neck loops) are also available for all offsite excursions and tours within the Museum upon request.
 Please email or call 718-694-1823 for more information.

 Learn about mass transportation through tactile exploration!
 Most objects at the Museum, including the train cars, can be touched.

-To learn more about about Transit Museum programs offered for people with disabilities, please click here.
+To learn more about Transit Museum programs offered for people with disabilities, please visit our Access Programs page.